Como Park Dentistry - St. Paul

 Frequently Asked Questions

-Swap out your toothbrush for one with soft bristles.
-Remember to brush twice a day using desensitizing toothpaste and take care to gently clean along the gumline.
-Don’t forget to floss regularly and use a fluoridated mouthwash.
-Minimize the consumption of acidic and sweet foods and drinks, such as coffee, soda, wine, and fruit juice, especially before bedtime.
-If you notice yourself clenching or grinding your teeth, try practicing mindfulness or other relaxation techniques to alleviate the strain on your jaw.
-For a lasting resolution to sensitive teeth pain, it’s essential to visit the dentist so we can identify the root cause once and for all.
+Switch to a toothbrush with soft bristles and make sure to brush twice daily using desensitizing toothpaste.
+Focus on cleaning gently along the gumline, floss regularly, and use a fluoridated mouthwash.
+Limit acidic and sugary foods and drinks, like coffee, soda, wine, and fruit juice, especially before bed.
+If you notice teeth grinding or clenching, try mindfulness or relaxation techniques to ease the pressure on your jaw.
+For long-term relief, visit a dentist to determine and address the root cause of your sensitivity.

-Snacks: Raisins and nuts, celery and carrot sticks, apple slices, cheese.
+• Snacks: Raisins, nuts, celery, carrot sticks, apple slices, cheese.

-Main Courses: Stir-fries, salads, wraps, meat and potatoes with a side of veggies.
+• Main Courses: Stir-fries, salads, wraps, or meat and potatoes with vegetables.

 What Our Patients Are Saying